 Below are cultural reasons why our meat is some of the best tasting that you will encounter.
-Except for beef (cows were purchased from a non-organic farm), all of our pork, chicken, turkey and eggs are certified organic by Baystate Organic Certifiers.
+All of our pork, chicken, turkey and eggs are certified organic by Baystate Organic Certifiers.

 We can accept SNAP benefits for all or part of your meat purchase.
 Please contact us for more information- Julie@mhof.net, 978-355-2853

-Finally, we run our livestock in our vegetable and fruit growing areas as often and as intensively as is possible while obeying the organic certification 90/120 rule regarding animal manure and subsequent crop harvest.
+Finally, we run our livestock in our vegetable and fruit growing areas as often and as intensively as is possible while obeying the organic certification 90 day/120 day rule regarding animal manure and subsequent crop harvest.
 With this practice you are assured to get e coli free produce and tree fruit that has benefited from the rich fertility resource of free range animal manure.

 Along with organic grain and forage, we feed our pigs whey from our neighbors’ certified organic cheese operation, Robinson Farm in Hardwick, MA.

 Young chicks and turkey poults start life in the barn under brooder lights where they are daily fed vinegar in their water (for gut health), fresh soil (for gut health), and fresh comfrey (protein and micronutrients).

 Laying hens have free access to oyster shell (for strong shell development).
 They are totally free ranged from October – April, sleeping at night in our permanent chicken house, and live in movable pens on pasture from April – October.

 Once the turkeys and meat birds leave the brooding area at approximately 1 month of age, they live on pasture.
 Turkeys are supplemented with fresh cut comfrey as we have it available.

-We have limited quantities of eggs from our White Leghorn, Golden Comet, and Barred Rock hens at $7.00/dozen.
+We have limited quantities of eggs from our Golden Comet and Barred Rock hens at $7.00/dozen.
 The best way to become an egg customer is to commit to a weekly purchase with us.
-CSA members can sign up for eggs along with their shares.
+CSA members can sign up to receive eggs along with their shares.